SwallowYourDreams/delayed-execution/README.md

 **How do I run the script properly?**

-First, make run.sh and DelayedExecution.py executable:

-`chmod +x DelayedExecution.py run.sh`

-Then execute run.sh in a terminal.
-It will prompt you for your superuser password, run the script with superuser privileges and then close down the terminal.
+Execute run.sh in a terminal.
+It will prompt you for your superuser password and pass these privileges on to the actual script.
+This is necessary for running commands that require superuser privileges, such as shutdown and reboot.

 **Why doesn't my machine power off / reboot / suspend?**